-There are walks around the Cape, however, sometimes sections can be closed off as the military use it for exercises.
+There are walks around the Cape, however, sections are sometimes closed off as the military uses it for exercises.
 For some of the year, Cape Wrath becomes Western Europe’s largest bombing range!
 Serious wayfarers can walk back to the jetty via Sandwood Bay, which is the UK’s most beautiful, yet hard-won beach - gorgeous, sandy and characterised by its sea stack acting as its sentinel.
 A trip to Cape Wrath takes planning as ferry and bus timings vary according to the tide and whether or not the military is on manoeuvres.

 Be king of the road